ztratar/ljtdesigns.com/_site/README.md

 ===============

-This website was created for LJT Designs, Inc -- my mother and I's company that operates in Chicagoland.
+This website was created for LJT Designs, Inc -- my mother and I's Home Design/Build company that operates in Chicagoland.

-Tech used: Jekyll, Boostrap, Underscore, jQuery, Slick.js, Lazyload.js, Share.js, Grunt, LESS, CSS3 Fonts, Ruby Rack + Ruby Deflater for Gzip, and Heroku for great, free hosting.
+Tech used: Jekyll, Bootstrap, Underscore, jQuery, Slick.js, Lazyload.js, Share.js, Grunt, LESS, CSS3 Fonts, Ruby Rack + Ruby Deflater for Gzip, and Heroku for great, free hosting.